 Get a jumpstart on the fear … oops, we mean fun!
-The event begins at 7:00 p.m. and ends at 2 a.m., but you can arrive early (before 5:00 p.m.) for early admission to get your heart thumping even sooner with access to these most popular mazes, which will open at 5:15 p.m.
+The event begins at 7:00 p.m. and ends at 2 a.m., but you can arrive early (at 5:00 p.m.) for early admission to get your heart thumping even sooner with access to these most popular mazes, which will open at 5:15 p.m.
 If you arrive early, you will be given a wristband so that you can stay in the park as it closes and other guests are ushered out.

-- The Shining
+- The First Purge

 - If you do not like scare zones or the dark, you can start your night much more gently

 - Experience short to no lines for two hours

 - You can get through more mazes and maybe even do a favorite maze twice